gecko984/supervenn/README.md

 ### Credits
-This package is created and maintained by [Fedor Indukaev](https://www.linkedin.com/in/fedor-indukaev-4a52961b/).
+This package was created and is maintained by [Fedor Indukaev](https://www.linkedin.com/in/fedor-indukaev-4a52961b/).
 My username on Gmail and Telegram is the same as on Github.

 ### How you can help